 Muscle tension is caused by the muscles bunching after contracting and not letting go or relaxing.
 The muscle fibres are then tense, rigid, and stiff, causing pain and discomfort.
 Long-term muscle tension may contribute to many other chronic conditions in the future such as migraines, postural imbalances, sciatica, repetitive strain injuries, backache, and cramps.

 Tired, heavy, aching legs is a common condition affecting just under one in four females.
 In terms of risk factors, it is more likely to occur in women, especially as they get older.
 It can sometimes be hereditary and is more likely to occur in people who are overweight and those who sit or stand for prolonged periods during the day.

 What are the most common causes of aching legs?

 - Hormones (menopause)

 - Varicose veins or neuropathies

-What can you do treat or reduce aching legs?
+What can you do to treat or reduce aching legs?

 1. Increase magnesium-rich foods in your diet.
-Almonds, brewers yeast, cashews, cocoa, mineral water, molasses, parsnips, soybeans, whole grain cereals and green leafy vegetables are great choices.
+Almonds, brewer yeast, cashews, cocoa, mineral water, molasses, parsnips, soybeans, whole grain cereals, and green leafy vegetables are great choices.